input-output-hk/essential-cardano-content/content/development-update/weekly-development-report-as-of-2024-06-21.md

 Last week’s [Intersect update](https://www.intersectmbo.org/news/intersect-development-update-18-june-14th) covered some member-experience improvements, including Discord enhancements and changes to working groups.
 Voting opens for the interim constitutional committee seats, DRep Pioneer program, community hubs, and more.

-Make sure to check [Intersect news](https://www.intersectmbo.org/news) for the latest updates.
+Make sure to check [Intersect news](https://www.intersectmbo.org/news) for the latest updates this week.

 With the ledger team’s work on CIP-0069 and other improvements, the Conway era and [CIP-1694](https://github.com/cardano-foundation/CIPs/tree/master/CIP-1694) are now marked as feature-complete and ready for release.
 Testing of the Conway era will continue up to the hard fork.